-Dallas Sherringham and Michael Osborne find that going on a luxury voyage aboard Captain Cook Cruises Fiji is like going off to explore Paradise with a group of close friends aboard your own super yacht.
+Dallas Sherringham finds that going on a luxury voyage aboard Captain Cook Cruises Fiji is like going off to explore Paradise with a group of close friends aboard your own super yacht.

 It was also a cruise also featuring great natural beauty including the famed Garden Island of Taveuni and some of the world’s best diving and snorkeling experiences.

 However it was the crew who captured everyone’s hearts, giving guests a real taste of the famous Fijian hospitality.

 They sang, they danced, they smiled constantly, they welcomed us with a heartening “Bula” and “Vinaka” at every opportunity; they wined an dined us in great style and when it was time to say “goodbye”, tears flowed as they sang the hauntingly beautiful Fijian song of farewell, “Isa Lei”.

 Under the guidance of skipper Ian Davison and Cruise Director Carol Crumlin, they took us to isolated, unspoilt places only a few people from around the world ever get to experience,

 Reef Endeavour is a top of the range luxury expedition ship, perfectly appointed to provide a unique experience in Paradise.
 It has a large expedition boat which is easy to access on a hydraulic ramp and is simply lowered into the water and away you go.
 The expedition boat doubles as a glass bottom boat and snorkeling and diving base.